blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Studying FreeCAD Source Code.md

 - Python 3 Pivy Module

 ## Additional Dependency Notes
+These are not listed in the Void Linux templates, but I found them elsewhereas I had listed in the original post.
+They maybe useful for certain configurations, perhaps.
+So I'm keeping notes about them too.

 **Dependencies pre-bundled with FreeCAD source code:**
 - Quarter (Coin3D binding to Qt)